Josh Clarke (footballer, born 1994): Later years (2018–2020)

 Manager Dean Smith's decision to establish a leadership group and appoint matchday captains during the 2018–19 season led to Clarke wearing the captain's armband for the first time in his Brentford career during a 1–0 EFL Cup second round victory over Cheltenham Town on 28 August 2018.
 Well down the pecking order, Clarke made just three appearances before joining League One club Burton Albion on loan until the end of the 2018–19 season on 11 January 2019.
 Either side of an ankle injury, he made just six appearances during his spell.

 Well-down the pecking order, injury-troubled and having made just two appearances so far during the 2019–20 season, Clarke was made available for transfer during the winter transfer window in January 2020.
 On the final day of the window, his contract was terminated by mutual consent.
 Clarke made 84 appearances and scored five goals during 7 1/2-years as a professional at Griffin Park.

 Wigan Athletic

 On 11 September 2020, Clarke signed a one-month contract with newly relegated League One club Wigan Athletic.
 A hamstring injury saw him fail to win a call into a matchday squad and his contract was terminated by mutual consent on 5 October.

 Leyton Orient (trial)

 In July 2021, Clarke signed a short-term contract as a trialist with League Two club Leyton Orient and he appeared in all but one of the club's 2021–22 pre-season friendlies.

 Dartford

 In mid-November 2021, Clarke signed a contract with National League South club Dartford.
 He made 10 appearances before departing the club in February 2022, in order "to focus on resolving some injury issues and getting fit for next season".
 He was a part of the team which emerged victorious in the delayed 2020 Kent Senior Cup Final, played on 24 November 2021.

+Grimsby Borough

+Clarke returned to football in July 2026, when he transferred to Northern Premier League First Division East club Grimsby Borough.